- As low as $226/Night

 - Approximately 1038 square feet

 Horizons at 77th is in the heart of Myrtle Beach overlooking the ocean.
-This is a 2 BR, 2 BA condo, parking included.
+This is a 2 BR, 2 BA condo, parking supplied.
 Washer/dryer in unit, roughly 1038 square feet.
 King in the master, a queen in the 2nd BR and sleeper couch in den - sleeps 6.
-Towels and linens are supplied.
-Totally equiped kitchen.
+Towels and linens are included.
+Entirely equiped kitchen.
 Indoor/outdoor pool with lazy river.
 Free wi-fi, exercise room, BBQ grilles.
 Great family ambiance!
 Dates and rate are firm.
 For 2018, available 6/30-7/7 and 7/7-7/14.
 Please be aware that you will be asked for a credit card upon checkin; it will only be used if there are any damages during your stay.

 About the Area